 John read Social and Political Sciences at Cambridge University.
 He was a Senior Scholar at Gonville and Caius College and was the Graythorne Scholar and Beaumont Scholar at Jesus College.
 His PhD was about the Frankfurt School and John was a post-doc at the Graduate College for Communication Sciences at Siegen University in Germany.
+His work remains influenced by the rich and continuing tradition of the Frankfurt School that brings together social philosophy and cultural analysis.

 John came to the School of Social Sciences and Humanities at Loughborough in 2000.
 He was a Visiting Professor of Sociology at Williams College, Massachusetts in 2007 and was a Visiting Professor at Shanghai Jiao Tong University from 2015 to 2017.